WaveHoltz: Iterative Solution of the Helmholtz Equation via the Wave Equation: Numerical Examples

-where $\mathcal{A}$ is the index set such that $|r_j - 4\pi| > 0.1$ where $r_j$ are equispaced points between $[0,16\pi]$.
-The first term in the functional \eqref{eqn:costFunctional} minimizes the second derivative at the peak, while the second weakly enforces that $|\beta(r)| \le 1$ for all $r > 0$.
+} \reva{}{where $\mathcal{A}$ is the index set such that $|r_j - 4\pi| > 0.1$ where $r_j$ are equispaced points between $[0,16\pi]$.
+The first term in the functional \eqref{eqn:costFunctional} minimizes the second derivative at the peak, while the second weakly enforces that $|\beta(r)| \le 1$ for all $r > 0$.}

-In Figure \ref{fig:1d_time_dep_filt_plot} we see that the filter is steeper and we expect faster convergence.
-This is confirmed in the resulting iteration history of the updated filter, shown in Figure \ref{fig:1d_time_dep_filt_convergence}.
-The cost of improving convergence behavior near resonance, however, is a larger value of $\bar{\beta}$ for many other modes as shown in Figure \ref{fig:1d_time_dep_filt_plot}.
+In Figure \ref{fig:1d_time_dep_filt_plot} \reva{on the right}{} we see that the \reva{updated}{} filter is steeper \reva{near $\omega = 4.1\pi$ so that repeated application of the updated filter will more quickly remove the resonant mode with frequency $4\pi$}{} and we \reva{thus}{} expect faster convergence.
+This is confirmed in the resulting iteration history of the updated filter, shown in Figure \ref{fig:1d_time_dep_filt_convergence} \reva{on the left}{}.
+The cost of improving convergence behavior near resonance, however, is a larger value of $\bar{\beta}$ for many other modes as shown in Figure \ref{fig:1d_time_dep_filt_plot} \reva{on the left}{}.
 A more careful investigation of optimized filters is left for the future.